turbo-src/turbo-src/README.md

 TurboSrc is a unique platform designed to promote transparency and boost community participation in your open-source projects.
 Our innovative voting system for pull requests not only empowers contributors but also enriches the overall development experience.

 It currently works as a Chrome web extension for Github, but the plan is to develop it across multiple code hosts if necessary.
-The Turbosrc instance has a full api and an internal representation of a code base and its pull requests.
+The Turbosrc instance has a full api and its own internal representation of code bases and their pull requests.

 While we're currently in active development and the pre-alpha phase, your support and patience are much appreciated.
 Our goal is to develop TurboSrc into a valuable tool for all open-source projects.